morze00/FOOT_ana/README.md

 # FOOT_ana
-Simple analysis of FOOT data
+Simple analysis of FOOT data.

-Before compilation make sure that r3broot has been sourced
+Before compilation make sure that r3broot has been sourced.

 Compile and run in terminal via a single command: